AES-256

 Data residency

 Supabase Toronto for files, AWS ca-central-1 for Postgres.
 Point-in-time recovery retained 30 days.
+No cross-border transfer without explicit patient consent and a documented PIA.

 Quebec Law 25, Article 17 (2024)

-Audit ledger
+Audit logging

 CPSO Policy 4-12 (2024)